fjunior1/TeamProfileGenerator/README.md

   3. Answer the questions asked (add manager, employees and their correspongding data)

   4. When finished answering the questions, the applicaiton will create an HTML page located in folder /output named index.html.

+## Tests
+Each component of the application is tested with jest.

 ## Packages-and-tools-used
     - Node     [https://nodejs.dev/]